Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 Thai Names And The Addressing of People Using Names

-All Thai have a given name, nickname, and a surname just like Americans.
+All Thai have a given name, nickname, and surname just like Americans.
 The given name is written preceding the family name as in the United States.
 The only difference is that Thais have one given name instead of two which most Americans have.
 When Thais address all people by their name, they are much less formal than Americans and prefer calling persons by their first name or nickname.
 My students address me as Mr. Paul or Teacher Paul.
 Even the former Prime Minister is referred to by her first name Yingluck instead of her surname Ms. Shinawatra.
 Informally, people call her by her nickname, Pu, which means crab.

 Thai Nicknames For Girls